mickfuzz/phd4/_posts/thesis_chapters/tocs/2025-4-2-Literature_review.md_toc.md

     -   [A review of research on CGD&P and constructionist approaches to learning computer coding](#a-review-of-research-on-cgdp-and-constructionist-approaches-to-learning-computer-coding)
-        -   [The benefits of computer game design and programming (CGD&P)](#the-benefits-of-computer-game-design-and-programming-cgdp)
+        -   [A summary of research on of computer game design and programming (CGD&P)](#a-summary-of-research-on-of-computer-game-design-and-programming-cgdp)
         -   [An overview of constructionist approaches](#an-overview-of-constructionist-approaches)
-            -   [Microworlds as both toolset and pedagogy](#microworlds-as-both-toolset-and-pedagogy)
-            -   [Constructionist design
+            -   [Constructionist pedagogies: Microworlds, heuristics and resulting toolsets](#constructionist-pedagogies-microworlds-heuristics-and-resulting-toolsets)
-                heuristics](#constructionist-design-heuristics)
-                -   [Scratch as a more general toolset, remixing, and community elements](#scratch-as-a-more-general-toolset-remixing-and-community-elements)
             -   [Coding clubhouses and cultural programmes](#coding-clubhouses-and-cultural-programmes)
             -   [Constructionist framing of relevant learning outcomes - computational thinking and dimensions of fluency and agency](#constructionist-framing-of-relevant-learning-outcomes---computational-thinking-and-dimensions-of-fluency-and-agency)
-            -   [Constructionist pedagogies - Project-based rather than instruction-based](#constructionist-pedagogies---project-based-rather-than-instruction-based)
             -   [Limitations within constructionist approaches and the related field of CGD&P research](#limitations-within-constructionist-approaches-and-the-related-field-of-cgdp-research)